More information is needed: I do not know whether the deposit was protected

 Related guidance inside this topic

-- For a fuller breakdown of legacy Section 21 notice rules, use Section 21 invalid guide for the underlying rule set.
+- For a fuller breakdown of legacy Section 21 notice rules, use Section 21 prescribed information deposit amount guide for the underlying rule set.

-- If you need the route-specific rules on legacy Section 21 notice rules, start with Section 21 transition rules so you can check the dates and documents against your own case.
+- If you need the route-specific rules on legacy Section 21 notice rules, start with deposit protection rules guide so you can check the dates and documents against your own case.

 Sources used for this guide